minutelab/mless/README.md

 #### Setting dynamic DNS

-To access the container the proxy code would have to know its IP.
+To access the container where the tested code runs, the proxy code would have to know its IP.
 The easiest way is by using a dynamic DNS service.
-You can use anything you like, but the mless code contains script templates to use [DYNU](https://www.dynu.com).
+You can use any service you like, but the mless code contains script templates to use [DYNU](https://www.dynu.com).

 Register to such a service to obtain a DNS name (and credentials that allow you to register to it)